“We are each our own devil,

 It is a self-critical evaluation that degrades one’s sense of personal value.
-If you are dating someone who doesn’t hold himself in high value, how is he going to treat you?
+If you’re dating someone who doesn’t hold himself in high value, how is he going to treat you?
 Usually two scenarios reveal themselves.
 The first one is pleasant.
-He respects you and idolizes you for having so many things that he doesn’t possess.
+He respects you and idolizes you for having so many things he doesn’t possess.
 In the process of valuing you, a person with low self-esteem will often go out of his way to do things to make you like him.
-But don’t be fooled by the niceness in the beginning.
-The person with a low self-image always wants a payback.
+But don’t be fooled by the niceness in the beginning — the person with a low self-image always wants a payback.

 If you are abusive and want a partner to be totally dependent on you, perhaps you need a partner with a low self-image.
 In almost all the cases where a woman has been abused, I find low self-esteem.
-(I don’t know whether the abuse caused the low esteem, or the low esteem allowed the abuse.)
+(I don’t know whether the abuse causes the low self-esteem, or the low self-esteem allows the abuse.)
 It reminds me of a 19-year-old girl who had terribly low self-esteem.
 She was living with a man who beat her regularly.
 He was also addicted to drugs.
 She had a very low self-image that caused her to feel that she deserved the violent treatment.
 Although she said she didn’t like it, she didn’t leave him.
 Why would someone put up with that?
 She was so insecure, she wasn’t sure she could find someone better.

 She wasn’t sure she had the strength to make it on her own.
-She kept thinking thoughts like, “No one else would want me, I am stupid and ugly, etc.” (By the way, she wasn’t ugly.)
+She kept thinking thoughts like, “No one else would want me, I am stupid and ugly, etc.” (By the way, she wasn’t any of those things.)

 An unconditional love relationship can only exist between two partners with good self-esteem.
 When a couple not only likes each other, but likes themselves, the entire relationship is more fun, more stable, and more successful.
 Look for someone who has a healthy self-image.
 Look for a high t-bar.